 Thu - Sun

-That's right, happy campers, it's that time of year again!
-Join us for the twelth annual SMAA weekend at Stanford's Sierra Camp at Fallen Leaf Lake!
+Join us for the twelth annual Stanford Medical Alumni Association week-end at Stanford's Sierra Camp at Fallen Leaf Lake!
 Camp is always a very special weekend full of relaxation, great food, and outstanding activities!
 Everything from hiking, star gazing, swimming, boating, photography, art, nature walks, to wonderful talks and discussions with fellow alumni and friends.

 Frequently Asked Questions

 When is Sierra Camp 2020?